-Menstrual Cycle Awareness in the workplace -pilot project
+Menstrual Cycle Awareness in the workplace -pilot project-

-If you would like to join the conversation, have support in tracking your cycle, involve your workplace in the project or any other information related to Menstrual Cycle Awareness in the workplace, contact us through the comment area below or write an email to firstname.lastname@example.org or email@example.com
+If you would like to join the conversation, have support in tracking your cycle, involve your workplace in the project or any other information we’d love to hear from you.
+You can contact us through the comment area below or write an email to firstname.lastname@example.org or email@example.com